Exploring non-Euclidean photonics: Pseudosphere microlaser: Tractoid microlaser and experimental results

 A typical experimental laser spectrum is presented in Fig. \ref{fig:tractoid_exp_result}(a).
 It is composed of several frequency combs.
 For each comb, the free spectral range or distance between two adjacent wavenumbers $\Delta k$ is inversely proportional to the geometric length $L$ of the corresponding classical periodic orbit, as may be inferred from the semiclassical approximation of the spectral density \cite{berry}

-Here $n_g$ is the group refractive index, whose calibration protocol is based on the effective index approximation.
-It states that the 3D Helmholtz equation can be approximated by the 2D Helmoltz equation within the tractoid surface using the effective index $n_{eff}$, which takes into account the thickness of the tractoid and the bulk index of the resist.
-This methodology is detailed in App.
+Here $n_g$ is the group refractive index, whose calibration protocol is detailed in App.
 V of Ref. \cite{Moebius} and yields $ n_g = 1.58 \pm 0.05$.
+The meaning of the bulk, effective, and group indices involved in this study is explained in App. \ref{sec:indice}.

 In Fig. \ref{fig:tractoid_exp_result}(b), the Fourier transform of the spectrum was calculated via three different methods, which are discussed in detail in App. \ref{sec:Lomb}.
-Our conclusion is that the position of the peaks is more accurately determined with the Lomb method and moreover the result is less noisy.
+Our conclusion is that the position of the peak is most accurately determined with the Lomb method and moreover the result is less noisy.

-The Fourier transform is peaked at $ n_gL = 193 \pm 6 \,\mu$m.
-This length is slightly smaller than the perimeter of the tractoid $P = n_g2 \pi R_0 = 198\,\pm 10\,$ µm as shown by the dashed red line in Fig. \ref{fig:tractoid_exp_result}(b).
+The Fourier transform is peaked at $ n_gL = (193 \pm 6) \,\mu$m.
+This length is slightly smaller than the perimeter of the tractoid $P = n_g2 \pi R_0 = (198\,\pm 10)\,$ µm as shown by the dashed red line in Fig. \ref{fig:tractoid_exp_result}(b).
 It thus corresponds to WGMs propagating along the circular boundary of the microlaser at $u=0$, which is consistent with the observation of emission spots located on the boundary of the tractoid [cf. Fig. \ref{fig:lasing_trumpet}(b)], as discussed in Sec. \ref{subsec_3_1}.